wjmcknight/post-install-notes/debian-i3.md

 I also do laptop installs using Debian's [non-free] images because they ship with firmware that their regular images don't due to licensing.

+One thing this guide won't cover is how to configure i3 but there's a great guide to get you started on that from the fine people at [Fedora Magazine].

 ## WiFi

 With the minimal installation we just did we'll need to bring up our wireless